So many people say they don’t like Pattaya and they wouldn’t go there just because they are told it has the biggest red light district in Thailand.

 Sunset in Pattaya

 Pattaya sunsets can be extremely beautiful, especially during the winter months December to February.
-The best place to sit and watch is at the popular beach promenade, just look at my picture above and you will know what I’m talking about.
+The best place to sit and watch is at the popular beach promenade, just look at my picture below and you will know what I’m talking about.

 Map of Pattaya Highlights